5t111111/jp_strings_finder/README.md

     $ gem install jp_strings_finder

+## Todo

+- Make it possible to specify files to exclude

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).